YiTingTsou/wave-data-toolbox/README.md

 - It is recommended to load only one month of data first to verify that the selected grid point is close to your target location.
 - The toolbox will then:
   - Download wave data from the CAWCR Wave Hindcast – Aggregated Collection via OPeNDAP.
-  - Save the data in both `.mat` and `.csv` formats in the `outputData/` folder.
+  - Save `dataset_metadata.m` and `wave_data` in both `.mat` and `.csv` formats in the `output/` folder.
-  - Generate a probability distribution heatmap and a directional wave rose for the loaded dataset.
+  - Generate and save a probability distribution heatmap and a directional wave rose for the loaded dataset.

 ## Requirements